seanbutler/3DWebTechCourse/_worksheets/07-HTMLUI.markdown

 <link href="https://fonts.googleapis.com/css?family=Offside" rel="stylesheet">
 ~~~

-Add this to the body section of a css fiile. reference the css in the html.
+Add this to the body section of a css file. reference the css in the html.

 ~~~ html
 body {